Team1091/team1091.github.io/index.md

 Plus business and finance, marketing and social media management, graphic design and public speaking.
 All tied together with youth leadership and teamwork.
 We hope you can come join us!

-The team has meetings every Thursday from 5:30-7:00pm.
+The team has pre-season meetings every Thursday from 5:30-7:00pm.
+During the season meetings are 5:30-8:00pm Monday to Thursday, and Saturdays from 8:00am-2:00pm.
 Parents are always welcome at Robotics and there's lots of ways to help!

 ## Contact Details